Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

-Recipe WorldWide is a Blog post website where Users get to share Recipes frm around the world, The admin can Add posts, Add Images, Create content for the blog posts , Manage User requestes on adding blog post Via Email, This user can send a email when they sign up to the site.
+Recipe WorldWide is a Blog post website where Users get to share Recipes fr0m around the world, The admin can Add posts, Add Images, Create content for the blog posts , Manage User requests on adding blog post whcih the user can create when Signed up & logged into there account , The user can send a email when they sign up to the site if they have any Questions or ideas.
 The aim of this site was to Bring all Recipes and people together to share there way of cooking.

 Link url{https://project-4-fsf.herokuapp.com/}